2020 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to secure a team for 2020.

-VOLUNTEER TEAMS will serve in 2017 through a variety of mission projects.Teams of 8-13 will serve from Saturday to Saturday throughout most of the year.
+VOLUNTEER TEAMS will serve in 2020 through a variety of mission projects.Teams of 8-13 will serve from Saturday to Saturday throughout most of the year.
 A description of what kind of teams are needed can be found below.
-Click above to see a current date list.
+Click here to see a current date list.
 NCBM will secure airfare, volunteer missionary insurance, and all logistics for the team.
 Costs will vary somewhat depending on the current cost of airfare and the number of volunteers on the team.
 See below for additional information about potential costs.
 While most teams are made up of those from a church or association, it may be possible to place individuals on teams.
 If you are interested in joining a team, please contact us!

 FOR MORE INFORMATION, or to set up a date and project for your team, please contact Mark Abernathy at NCBM - 919-459-5607 or firstname.lastname@example.org.
-Once team leader secures a project date, each team member will register online.
+Once the team leader secures a project date, each team member will register online.
 A deposit of $300 per person will be due no less than 60 days prior to the date of departure.
 Balance will be due 30 days prior to departure.

 About the Quiche People of guatemala